Open Topics

 Requirements:

-- Experience with transformers, Pytorch, and LLMs
+- Familiarity with transformers, LLMs, and data processing

 - Introductory knowledge of machine learning and natural language processing